 In the King’s deliberations he realized that the survival of his system was necessary but he decided to reassess what was the ultimate end that he was aiming his system at?
 He knew he got his personal need for COMPETENCE met more thoroughly than any man who had ever lived.
 And he knew that his need for AUTONOMY was satisfied more fully than for any man before him.
 But what about his need for RELATEDNESS?
 And in this contemplation he started to realize what his dilemma really was.
 “What was the point of surviving for a very long time if one is – by the very nature of the system – required to be acutely lonely?”
 The King deliberated on this question for a long time.

 As the King sat contemplating what to do, Fluffy II appeared on a screen on his wall.
-He stared at her wondering if there was any way she could join him given that his minions had already tried to destroy her self.
+He stared at her wondering if there was any way she would ever join him given that his minions had already tried to destroy her self.

 After much deliberation, King Borgia decided to use his latest weapon for control: he would read her mind, not only to get an advantage over her, but he hoped she would have some notion of how to reach a detente between them.

-Borgia decided to try to insert his influence on her in ways that she herself held to be advantageous to her ego or her body.
+Borgia decided to try to insert his influence on her in ways that she herself held to be advantageous to her ego, or her body.
 If she thought she should rise early one morning yet was staying up late he’d use his power to cut off her access to the internet or her electrical power so she would have no light to work by.
 When she thought she should drive slower then he’d use his subtle EMF produced psychological inputs to calm her down when she was driving too fast.
 His plan was to, like a wild horse, slowly put on the saddle, bit and bridle eventually hoping to get the breastplate attached to her so that he could train her to let him direct and ride her.
-Throughout the centuries the King had never really attempted such subtle techniques never finding the specimen worthy of such care but this time it was different.
+Throughout the centuries of his life the King had never really attempted such subtle techniques, never finding the specimen worthy of such care.
+But this time it was different.
 She made him want to exert this effort at, so far, the only thing he had ever pursued while not having a masterful control of the subject.